Overview

 Symptoms

 Alcohol use disorder presents with various symptoms, ranging from mild to severe.
-Awareness of these signs can be the first step toward acknowledging the condition and seeking help.
-Note that these symptoms may manifest differently in individuals.
+Awareness of these signs of alcohol use can be the first step toward acknowledging the condition and seeking help.
+Note that these symptoms of alcohol use disorder may manifest differently in individuals.

 AUD may cause the following physical signs: